- 7 minutes to read

 Search Field Link

-Example: A clickable Search Field Link in a Log View—one click to jump to the external system.
+Example: A clickable Search Field Link in a Log View.

-Click the Edit button to configure one or more Search Field Links for this Search Field.
+Click the Edit button in the Search Field Links section to configure one or more links.

 Manage Search Field Links

-Enabled – Turn the link on or off without deleting the configuration.
+Enabled No Turn link on/off without deleting configuration

 Enter a sample value and click the link icon to test navigation before saving.
 Verify: